faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 One way to drive out crashes from your app, particularly when you are in a large organisation, is to factor it in your software development process.

 When a developer proposes a code change in a pull request, get the developer to ensure no new analyser warnings are introduced.
 You might consider the analyser report as a robotically generated code review available to you for free.
+That is particularly helpful if you are working alone on a project with no peer to review your code.

 When code is committed to a feature branch, have the automated tests run on it, with different diagnostics settings set.
 This can shake out problems automatically.